FIameCaster/tsx-vanilla/readme.md

 ```

 Attributes are set directly on the DOM element using something like this: `element[key] = props[key]`.
-This is the case for most attributes, but not
+This is the case for most attributes, but not:

 - `style`
 - `attributes`